CameronWhiteside/Heffelfinger-App/README.md

 <br/>
 </div>

 All users can view site information on the 'About Page' which has links to connect with the site's creator.
-Who would like you to hire him please.
+Who would like you to hire him, please.

 <div align="center">
 <br/>